yhekma/datamounter/README.md

 optional arguments:
-  -h, --help            show this help message and exit --gen-cache GENCACHE, -g GENCACHE
-                        Write a cache file at this location --cache CACHE, -c CACHE
+  -h, --help            show this help message and exit --cache CACHE, -c CACHE
-                        Location of the cache-file if wanted --pattern PATTERN, -p PATTERN
+                        Location of the cache-file if wanted --foreground, -f      Run in foreground
-                        Pattern to extract info from.
-Needed when generating a cache file and when not using a cache file --foreground, -f      Run in foreground
-  --retries RETRIES, -r RETRIES
-                        Optional number of retries to contact unreachable hosts
-  --custom CUSTOM       Optional ini file with custom commands to run on
-                        remote host which output to expose.
-Files will show up under custom_facts/.
   --realtime            Fetch data realtime.
 Experimental.
   --allow_other, -a     Allow other users to read from the filesystem.
 ```